sachinprasanna/AIP/README.md

 https://github.com/bandana-khadka/aip.git

 Salient features:
-•	Sing up, Login, Logout
+•	Sign up, Login, Logout
 o	Users need to create an account and log in to create book catalogue.
 •	Create, View, Search, Edit and Delete o	Registered users can create their book info. o	Administrator can edit and delete book based on availability. o	Everyone can search for book information.

  Coding Standards

  Comments
 -> TODOs should include the string.
 TODO in all caps, followed by the name, e-mail address, or other identifier of the person who can best provide context about the problem referenced by the TODO, in parentheses.
 A comment explaining what there is to do is required.
 -> Have a comment on every function that describes its purpose.